PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

     - *overloading_postfix* - Postfix to be appended at the end of the generated C binding function name if the function is overloaded.
     - *file_postfix* - Postfix which will be appended to each generated file.
     - *extension* - The extension of generated target language files.
     - *pybind_module* - Package name of the generated pybind package.
-This variable is only used for python.
+This variable is only used for Python.
     - *c_wrapper_lib_name* - Library name for generated bindings.
     - *target_arch* - Variable for setting target architecture.
     - *clang_args* - Command line arguments passed to clang.